 Curly hair works well with the wet hair look.
 This super simple style is easiest to style on wet, freshly washed hair.
 When you step out of the shower, use a towel to gently squeeze the majority of the water out of your hair.
 Then make your usual parting and apply a liberal amount of some gel.
 You can define your curls into individual ringlets then let your hair air-dry.
 The shiny texture of the gel will keep the wet hair look without the crunch.

 14. Faux Hawk

 Great for those who are blessed with natural curls, a funky faux hawk offers some festival edge, without requiring an insane amount of styling time.
-To get this trendy style, start by applying a curl defining product onto your clean, damp hair.
+To get this trendy style, start by applying a curl-defining product to your clean, damp hair.
 To get that faux hawk finish, simply apply some styling gel onto the sides of your head, brush both sides back, and secure with a large clip or some carefully placed bobby pins.

 15. Create a Fun Twist

 Half-up, half-down styles are great for those with curly or wavy hairstyles as they create the same vibe as braided festival styles without having to create an intricate plait.
 Creating a beautiful side twist, for example, gives your curls a hippie-chic look that’s totally on-trend.
 Get the full scoop on how to create this look from the romantic knitted bang tutorial.

 If you want a style for your curls that’s off your face, wearing a space bun style is definitely a good style to try.
 Achieving this look is fairly simple, as you’ll want to use a styling product like the SheaMoisture Papaya & Neroli All Day Frizz Control Styling Gel onto your damp and clean hair.
 To get your buns, simply create two high pigtails on either side of the head, and wrap and tuck carefully with bobby pins to form your quirky bun style.
 Finish with some strong-hold hairspray to keep your style secure.